-An AP affiliated with an AP MLD with dot11AAROptionImplemented that is equal to true shall set the AAR Support subfield in the MLD Capabilities and Operations field in a Basic Multi-Link element it transmits to 1; otherwise the AP shall set the AAR Support subfield to 0.
+An AP affiliated with an AP MLD with dot11AAROptionImplemented (#16912)equal to true shall set the AAR Support subfield in the MLD Capabilities and Operations subfield(#16615) in a Basic Multi-Link element it transmits to 1; otherwise the AP shall set the AAR Support subfield to 0.

-A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented that is equal to true and that belongs to an NSTR link pair shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair needs assistance in transmitting frames to its associated AP in the other link.
+A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented (#16912) equal to true and that belongs to an NSTR link pair shall transmit the AAR Control subfield in a frame that solicits an immediate response to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and an assisted STA that belongs to the NSTR link pair needs assistance in transmitting frames to its associated AP on (#16255) the other link.

-NOTE—If the CS Required subfield in a Trigger frame is 1, then the non-AP STA uses CCA-ED threshold as defined in 36.3.21.6 (CCA sensitivity) during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.
+NOTE—If the CS Required subfield in a Trigger frame is 1, then the non-AP STA uses the (#16913) CCA-ED threshold as defined in 36.3.21.6 (CCA sensitivity) during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.

 …

-A non-AP STA shall not transmit a frame containing an AAR Control subfield with a value of 1 in the bit identifying the link identifier of the associated AP.
+A non-AP STA shall not transmit a frame containing an AAR Control subfield with a value of 1 in the bit identifying the link identifier of its(#15560) associated AP.

 35.3.24 TWT operation

 35.3.24.1 General

-An EHT TWT STA shall follow the rules as described in 26.8 (TWT operation), except that within trigger-enabled SPs, the Trigger frame may be an MU-RTS TXS Trigger frame with response rules defined in 35.2.1.2 (Triggered TXOP sharing procedure).
+An EHT TWT STA shall follow the rules (#16993) described in 26.8 (TWT operation), except that within trigger-enabled SPs, the Trigger frame may be an MU-RTS TXS Trigger frame with response rules defined in 35.2.1.2 (Triggered TXOP sharing procedure).

 35.3.24.2 Individual TWT agreements

 An MLD may negotiate individual TWT agreements with a peer MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) via an enabled link except the following: